The judge for February 2026 is Melanie Lewert

-The judge for October 2024 is Stephen Busch
+The judge for March 2026 is Stephen Busch

 Stephen has been an avid photographer since age 9 inspired by the photos in National Geographic and Life magazines in parallel with an interest in drawing, painting, ceramics, architecture, and the natural world.
 He studied photography with John Lodato at Laney College, concentrating on medium and large format monochrome images.
 He exhibited at the PhotoShow International and shows sponsored by Contra Costa Camera Club.
 He provided the cover and chapter photos for Hilda G. Berk book, Early Childhood Education, has photographed many weddings and portraits for over thirty-nine years.